 The location tracking worked fine in the testing stage, as long as location services was enabled on the target phone.
 The Location History Log was able to pinpoint the current location of the target device on a map.

-It was also able to pinpoint locations that the target phone had been in for the past few hours.
+It was also able to pinpoint locations that my test target phone had been in for the past few hours.

 XNSPY also allows you to access the target device’s multimedia files, such as photos and videos.
 These features can be located below the locations button, on the leftmost side of the screen.

-However, once again, these features did not work on the target device.
+However, once again, these features did not work on my target device.

 According to the live demo, this feature should display the saved pictures in the photo gallery and even have indicators for the source, whether they’re screenshots, camera shots, or saved from social media apps.